AP Explains: Election’s validity intact despite Trump claims | WTOP

 WHAT IS TRUMP CHALLENGING?

 The Trump campaign has filed more than a dozen lawsuits in at least five states.
-On Tuesday night, campaign officials said they would file a new lawsuit in Michigan alleging, in part, that their poll watchers were harassed or turned away and asking the secretary of state not to certify the election results.
-Attorney Mark “Thor” Hearne promised “overwhelming evidence” and piles of affidavits.
+Late Tuesday, the campaign said it filed a new one in Michigan alleging, in part, that their poll watchers were harassed or turned away; the suit asked the secretary of state not to certify the election results.
+Included in the suit were affidavits from poll watchers who alleged they were kept too far away or that they were targets of intimidation.

 Poll watchers have no role in counting votes.

-In Pennsylvania, the campaign has challenged the state Supreme Court ruling allowing election officials to accept mail-in ballots up to three days after the election as long as they were postmarked by Election Day.
-Trump has also sued over campaign observers allegedly being blocked from witnessing vote tallying in Pennsylvania.
-And he’s challenged the secretary of state instructing counties that voters whose absentee ballots were rejected could cast a provisional ballot.
+The campaign has challenged a ruling by Pennsylvania’s Supreme Court allowing election officials to accept mail-in ballots up to three days after the election as long as those ballots were postmarked by Election Day.
+And it has challenged the secretary of state over instructing counties that voters whose absentee ballots were rejected could cast a provisional ballot.

 Trump has won one victory so far: A state court ruled his campaign observers had to be allowed closer to the actual vote counting.
 That ruling had no impact on the outcome of the race.